utolee90/ttransformer/README.md

-# PiFormer
+# tTransformer
-PiFormer is a Time Series Forecasting method
+**tTransformer** is an innovated method of time-series forecasting by integrating transformer-based method and classical time-step based forecasting methods.

 ## Other Models